Vyral/mike-wall-recruiting/_posts/2018-11-05-learn-about-leveraging-expired-and-fsbo-leads-through-my-latest-coaching-session.md

 **Cited below for your convenience are timestamps that will direct you to various points in the interview.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**

-1:06 - A discussion about the evolution of Brett’s real estate career so far, and where he plans to take it.
+1:06 - A discussion about the evolution of Brett’s real estate career so far and where he plans to take it.

 4:06 - Brett explains his income goal for 2019.